tamersp25/docs/src/pages/engines/quick-start/step-4-upload-build.md

 |testLog|Array of lines the build wrote to stdout during a test run.|[    "Starting my engines...",    "Processing complete",    "Elapsed time: 200ms"]|
 |success|true when a build passes all tests &ndash; build marked `AVAILABLE`.false when a build fails any tests, contains critical vulnerabilities, or does not run properly &ndash; build marked `INVALID`.|true|
 |errors|Array of errors encountered when testing the build.|["Error running container: exit code 1"]|

+If vulnerabilities are detected in your engine build, they will be included for you to review in the vulnerabilities array of the report (see example below).
+Engine builds will only be marked invalid if we detect vulnerabilities labeled as "Critical."
+Anything below this level of severity will not prevent your engine from being made available, but will still be included for your review in the build report.
+If you would like to test a container for vulnerabilities on your own, check out Clair's getting started guide.

 #### Build States ####